-As Goopy had promised yesterday, the rising sun is painting the water of the swimming pool a fiery red.
+Just as Goopy promised yesterday, the rising sun is painting the water of the swimming pool a fiery red.

 ‘Wow!
 This swimming pool looks magical!
-It is sooo beautiful… Goopy was right, the water seems really to be on fire.’
+It is so beautiful… Goopy was right, the water seems really to be on fire.’

 She quickly strips out of her clothes, looking around the deserted pool for her friends, but there’s not a living soul in sight.
 Seizing the opportunity of being alone, she walks out onto the diving board, adjusting her swimming goggles.

-Goopy has arrived, and he waves at Taïga, holding her cell in his hand.
+Goopy arrives when she is still in the water and he waves at Taïga, holding her cell in his hand.

 ‘Telefono per voi, hurry!’